 Discover the joys of time management tools

 If you’re not accounting for every hour and every minute of every day, you could be losing out significantly.
-Every single thing should be charged back to the client – phone calls, emails, research… it all adds up.
+Every single thing should be charged back to the client – phone calls, emails, research – it all adds up.

-Use time tracking tools to monitor where time is being spent, so you’re able to successfully invoice each client at the end of each month.
+Use time tracking tools to monitor where time is being spent, so you’re able to invoice each client at the end of each month.

 Write down client-friendly explanations with everything you track, so if a client questions an invoice, you can provide a report detailing how your time was spent.
-If a client still complains, then remember to be upfront with new clients in future, detailing what they will be charged for and why.
+If a client still complains, then remember to be upfront with new clients in future, describing what they will be charged for and why.

-Time tracking is also helpful when creating estimates for new projects – you’ll be able to better guess how much time you’ll need, thus avoiding being underpaid for a job that you underestimated.
+Time tracking is also helpful when creating estimates for new projects – you’ll be able to guess better how much time you’ll need, thus avoiding being underpaid for a job that you underestimated.

 Ditch the dreaded circle of social OCD

 We’ve all been there.
-Checked Facebook for business purposes, only to get distracted by a friend’s post on cute puppies… then before you know it, you’ve fallen down the social media wormhole and wasted precious time.
+Checked Facebook for business purposes, only to get distracted by a friend’s post on cute puppies – then before you know it, you’ve fallen down the social media wormhole and wasted precious time.

-Avoid constantly checking your phone
+Avoid continually checking your phone

 Choose to spend more time with more lucrative clients

-We all have them – clients who take ages to pay on time and cash flow consequently suffers.
+We all have them – clients who take ages to pay on time and cash flow consequently suffer.
 Late payers are a pain, particularly as you have to waste so much time chasing them for the money.